-To remove the jack and wheel wrench, loosen and remove the plastic cover.
+3. To remove the jack and wheel wrench, loosen and remove the plastic cover.

-Remove the wing nut and adapter and pull out the spare.
+4. Remove the wing nut and adapter and pull out the compact spare tire.

 The tools you'll be using include the jack (A) and wheel wrench (B).